-In order to accomplish its responsibilities under the PCA, the District has initiated a number of projects which are described below, along with their status.
+In order to accomplish its responsibilities, the District has initiated a number of projects which are described below, along with their status.

 DECOMMISSIONING OF LOW SOLIDS LAGOONS: Seventeen of the District's biosolids stabilization and drying lagoons were decommissioned to provide the land necessary for constructing the reservoir.